-After configuring RADIUS Agent behavior in the Web Security manager, you can customize the behavior of a specific RADIUS Agent instance in wsradius.ini, the agent's initialization file.
-This file resides in the Websense bin directory (C:\Program Files or Program Files (x86)\Websense\Web Security\bin\ or /opt/Websense/bin/, by default).
+After configuring RADIUS Agent behavior in the Web module of the TRITON Manager, you can customize the behavior of a specific RADIUS Agent instance in wsradius.ini, the agent's initialization file.
+This file resides in the bin directory (C:\ Program Files\Websense\Web Security\bin\ or /opt/Websense/bin/, by default).

-- Some RADIUS Agent settings can only be configured via the Web Security manager. - Some settings can only be configured via the initialization file.
+- Some RADIUS Agent settings can only be configured via the TRITON Manager. - Some settings can only be configured via the initialization file.

-Some parameters can be modified either via the Web Security manager or via wsradius.ini; these parameters are marked with an asterisk ().
+Some parameters can be modified either via the TRITON Manager or via wsradius.ini; these parameters are marked with an asterisk (\).